-The Traceability Grants Program - Rounds 1 and 2 will run over 4 years from 2019-20 financial year until the end of the 2022-23 financial year.
+The Traceability Grants Program - Round 1 (the program) will run over four years from now until 30 June-2023.
 The program was announced as part of the Modernising Agricultural Trade initiative.
-The program has \$7 million (GST exclusive) for grants over the 4 financial years.
-The funding has been made available in 2 grants round.
-One round was finalised in 2019-20 and the other round in 2020-21.
+The program has \$7 Million (GST exclusive) for grants over the four financial years.
+The funding will be available in two grants round, one round in 2019-20 and the other round in 2020-21.